Old-Rusty/analysis-of-risk-factors-for-cardiovascular-diseases/README.md

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* Thank the Vasi and Niel who provided support through out this project.